mitmedialab/Vida_Modeling/README.md

 and how it is formated in this repository, see SD_UI/Data/Data_Header_Explanation.txt and SD_UI/Data/Data_Descriptions.xlsx.
 For information on the permitted uses of this data, please see the original source for that data.

-The license for this code is currently under discussion.
-This README will be updated when it has been determined.
+The license for this code is available in the LICENSE file.

 SD_UI_v1_5.py is the primary python script that runs the user interface.
 SDlib_v1_v4.py is a package defining the underlying system dyanmics model.